 2. Discomfort

-The problem is that, in some cases, the baby screeches as part of normal verbal development, and we have to accept that the stress we might feel has nothing to do with the actual situation we are in.
+Given that our baby screeches as part of normal verbal development, we have to accept that the stress we might feel has nothing to do with the actual situation.

 1. Positive Distraction

-With babies, there is no way to “correct” their behavior – only use positive distraction and make sure there are no underlying problems that cause the behavior.
+With babies, there is no point in reprimanding their behavior – only use positive distraction and make sure no underlying problems are causing the behavior.

 4. Catch It On Video For a Fun Memory